This poem is dedicated to, and written in remembrance of, the unknown

 A dear man whose sudden loss left him bereft.

-and sociable life
+led a happy and sociable life

 Not wanting to settle for only one wife